bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 Template consists of two parts - `predicate` and `body`.
 Every predicate is a list of one or more subpredicates (conditions).

-Template's predicate is true only when all the subpredicates are true.
+Template predicate is true only when all the subpredicates are true.

 In acronym syntax predicate and body are divided by a colon, subpredicates are divided by commas.